Jayvi02/Jayvi02/README.md

 - 😄 Pronouns: Sin/Cos
 - 👀 I’m interested in Game development and 3D modeling
 - 🌱 I’m currently learning Unreal engine, blender and some coding here and there
+- 🎨 A part-time digital artist
 - ⚡ Fun fact: There's nothing fun about me.. sadly

 <!---
 Jayvi02/Jayvi02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.